GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/slider.md

 A slider would be useless if the game can't react when its value is changed.

 Slider values can be read with the `Value()` expression.
-It's can be used to store this as a variable or use it to change a proprty of an object.
+It's can be used to store this as a variable or use it to change a property of an object.

 ![](/gdevelop5/objects/slider-value-expression.png)